scalalang2/csharp-by-example/content/docs/chapter_2/record.md

 In kotlin, `data class` is a class used to only hold data, sometimes It's called a **POJO** or **DTO(Domain Transfer Object)**.

-C# also provides similar feature, It's called `record` type.
+C# also provides similar feature with `record` type.

 Record type has following characteristics:
 - Immutable